mozaik-association/mozaik/docs/3Marketing-emails.md

 ## General information

-This functionality allows you to create, modify and manage all the emails marketing of your organisation.
+This functionality allows you to create, modify and manage the emails marketing of your organisation.

 The emails marketing provides access to general information: